CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 files or created internally.
 The *rectgrid* code creates a regular rectangular grid (use the namelist option ``grid_type='rectangular'``).
 The *popgrid* and *popgrid_nc* code reads grid lengths and other parameters for a nonuniform grid (including tripole and regional grids).
-The *mom_mosaic* code reads grids for a nonuniform grid defined in the mom mosaic (supergrid) format.
+The *mom_grid* code reads grids for a nonuniform grid defined in the mom mosaic (supergrid) format.

 For the *popgrid* formats, the input files **grid_gx3.bin** and **kmt_gx3.bin** contain the